 Dan Clark joined the Local Government Center in April 2008.
 He has been serving Montana since 1997.
 Prior to joining the MSU Local Government Center, he served as the Statewide Director for the Montana Horizons program from 2006 to 2008.
 Previously, Dan worked as a Montana State University Extension faculty member in Teton County from 1997 to 2006.
 During this time, he served as Mayor of Choteau, Montana for four years.
 He earned his bachelor's and master's degrees from the University of Arizona in Agricultural Education and taught high school agriculture for three years before joining Extension.

 Ashley joined the Local Government Center (LGC) in July 2014.
-She currently manages the education programs that the LGC provides to local government officials and is developing new educational tools to enhance the LGC training offerings.
+She currently manages the certified education programs the LGC provides to local government officials and is developing new educational tools to enhance the LGC training offerings.
 Ashley earned her bachelor's degree in Business Management from Montana State University in 2012 and her Master of Business Administration degree from the University of Montana in 2017.
 Prior to the Local Government Center, Ashley worked in other departments at MSU including Human Resources and Institutional Equity.

 Jane joined the Local Government Center in October 2018 as the program manager.
 She manages the curriculum-based educational offerings and daily operations of the Center.
 Prior to the Local Government Center, Jane spent over 10 years working in the Fitness industry, including managing athletic events and fundraisers.
 Jane spent the early part of her career working for Hospice in Elkhart, Indiana and NW Human Services in Fargo, ND and Lutheran Social Services in Minot, ND.
 Jane earned her bachelors degree from Concordia College, MN in International Relations, German and Russian and her master’s degree from NDSU, Fargo in Clinical Counseling.